pronoiac/the-manual/the-manual.md

 ## THE GOLDEN RULES

-Leiber and Stoller, Goffin and King, Berry Gordy, Chinn and Chapman and Peter Waterman have all understood the Golden Rules thoroughly.
+Leiber and Stoller, Goffin and King, Berry Gordy, Chinn and Chapman, and Peter Waterman have all understood the Golden Rules thoroughly.
 The reason why Waterman will not continue churning out Number Ones from now until the end of the century and the others had only limited reigns, was not because lady luck's hand strayed elsewhere or that fashion moved on, it is because after you have had a run of success and your coffers are full, keeping strictly to the G.R.'s is boring.
 It all becomes empty and meaningless.
 Some have become emotionally or business wise embroiled with artists whose own ambitions now lie elsewhere and far from merely having Number One's.
 Lieber and Stoller could walk into a studio tomorrow and have a world wide Number One in three months if they were so motivated.

 The basic Golden Rules as far as they apply to writing a debut single that can go to Number One in the U.K. Charts are as follows: Do not attempt the impossible by trying to work the whole thing out before you go into the studio.
-Working in a studio has to be a fluid and creative venture but at all times remember at the end of it you are going to have to have a 7" version that fulfills all the criteria perfectly.
+Working in a studio has to be a fluid and creative venture but at all times remember at the end of it you are going to have to have a 7" version that fulfils all the criteria perfectly.
 Do not try and sit down and write a complete song.
 Songs that have been written in such a way and reached Number One can only be done by the true song writing genius and be delivered by artists with such forceful convincing passion that the world HAS TO listen.
 You know the sort of thing, "Sailing" by Rod Stewart, "Without You" by Nilsson.